Holly Name Meaning: Origin & Significance

 Famous People Named Holly

-Symbolism and Associations
+Symbolism & Associations

-Holly Tree and Plant Symbolism
+Holly Tree & Plant Symbolism

 In ancient cultures, holly was believed to offer protection from evil spirits or lightning when placed around the home, especially during winter.
-The plant is also associated with peace, as it is said to bring good luck and ward off negativity.
+The plant is also associated with peace, as it is said to bring good luck & ward off negativity.

 Color Symbolism

-Cultural and Religious Symbolism
+Cultural & Religious Symbolism